MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-synchronizing-business-central-and-sales.md

 The following table describes rules that control the synchronisation between the apps.

 > [!NOTE]
 > Changes to data in [!INCLUDE[crm_md](includes/crm_md.md)] that were made by the [!INCLUDE[crm_md](includes/crm_md.md)] connection user account are not synchronised.
 Therefore, we recommended that you do not change data while using that account.
-For more information, see [Setting Up Integration with Dynamics 365 for Sales](admin-setting-up-integration-with-dynamics-sales.md).
+For more information, see [Setting Up User Accounts for Integrating with Dynamics 365 for Sales](admin-setting-up-integration-with-dynamics-sales.md).

 |Table|Rule|
 |-----|----|